akshay-nm/homework-assignment-2/README.md

 ## Getting started

-Follow these steps to get this API up and running.
-- System requirements
+#### Requirements
 - Node.js
+- Mailgun.com account
+- Stripe.com account
 - Postman or any other application with similar functionalities

+#### Configuring the API
-- Download and extract this repository to a local directory
+- Download and extract this repository to a local directory.
+- Navigate to `folder-containing-the-extracted-repository/app/lib` folder.
+- Open the `config.js` file in the editor of your choice.
+- Find the `environments.staging` object definition, the following properties of this object are initialized with empty string. **YOU NEED TO REPLACE THE EMPTY STRINGS WITH VALID ONES.**

+#### Running the API
-- Open a terminal/command-line window and navigate into the `app/` directory
+- Open a terminal/command-line window and navigate into the `app/` directory.
-- Run `node index.js`
+- Run `node index.js`.
 - If everything's O.K. then the terminal is now displaying relevant **_port_** information.
 - Check the next section to know more about API Interactions.

+> The default environment is "staging" and currently is the only environment defined in the configuration file.
 <br><br>

 ## Interacting with API